- Hiatal Hernia: Hidden Cause of Chronic Illness

 The Ileocecal Valve

-The problems we've discussed so far are directly caused by the hiatal hernia, but there are also numerous secondary problems caused by this problem.
+The problems we've discussed so far are directly caused by the hiatal hernia, but there are also numerous secondary problems caused by this condition.
 For instance, a hiatal hernia will often cause frequent gas and bloating.
 This is because improperly digested protein will accumulate in the intestinal tract and contribute to intestinal irritation and inflammation.
 Poorly digested food irritates the ileocecal valve (which separates the small intestine from the colon) causing it to become inflamed.
 When the ileocecal value is inflamed, it swells and the swelling prevents it from shutting properly.
 This allows bacteria from the colon migrate into the small intestines and feast on the sugars in the small intestine.
 This will cause severe gas and bloating.
 I've relieved many severe cases of bloating just by closing the ileocecal valve.

 An open ileocecal valve is like having your septic tank or the sewer back up into your kitchen.
 Not a very pleasant thought is it?
 About 95% of all people with a hiatal hernia also have an open ileocecal valve, although occasionally you'll find one without the other.
 An open ileocecal valve weakens the entire body.